janvanmansum/dd-workflow-step-add-nbn-link/docs/index.md

 DESCRIPTION
 -----------

-Adds a link to the dataset mirrored in EASY
+Adds a link to the dataset mirrored in EASY, by means of the NBN.

 ARGUMENTS